ngferg/gnop/README.md

 -----------

 Player 1 moves up and down with the W & S keys, Player 2 moves up and down with the up and down arrows.
-You can always play the most up to date, table version at
+You can always play the most up to date, stable version at

 http://rawgit.com/fergBurglerr/gnop/master/gnop.html